Advice from the experts:

 - St. Mary's Hospital, west Tucson - helps you get financial assistance, if you qualify, and offers 45% self-pay discount if you do not.
 [N.B.: this is a faith-based hospital.]

 Filing insurance claims:

 - Hannah Taylor has compiled a website that may help in filing insurance claims.

-If this information is helpful and you'd like to help us grow this resource, make our Amazon link your Amazon bookmark.
+If this information is helpful and you'd like to help us grow this resource, make my Amazon link your Amazon bookmark.
 It helps us, and doesn't cost you any extra.